grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 Options.md

 excerpt: 'Options allow you to configure how k6 will behave during test execution.'
 ---

-Options allow you to configure how k6 will behave during test execution.
+Options let you configure how k6 behaves during test execution.

 | Option                                                    | Description                                                                         |
 | --------------------------------------------------------- | ----------------------------------------------------------------------------------- |